Kitura/Swift-Kuery/README.md

 }
 ```

-And use a typealias to refer to the current version of the table class in the application:
+Use a typealias to refer to the current version of the table class in the application:

 ```swift
 typealias MyTable = MyTable_v0